DillanR1/VOTENOTE/README.md

 # Hackathon

-The hackathon was a three day event for recent Software Engineering Immersive Grads and UX / UI Design Grads to collaborate on a project that would be presented before a panel of judges.
+The hackathon was a three day event for recent Software Engineering Immersive Grads and UX / UI Design Grads from General Assembly to collaborate on a project that would be presented before a panel of judges.

 The prompt was to build something that could be useful to voters in the upcoming elections, whether it be local or primary.
 The app could not favor one party over another and needed to be readily accessible to voters of ALL backgrounds.